GOUDHURST PARISH COUNCIL

 MINUTES OF A MEETING OF GOUDHURST PARISH COUNCIL

-PRESENT: Councillors Philip Kirkby (Acting Chairman), Mrs Angela Broom, David Boniface, Alan Foster, Tom Malt, Barry Noakes, Guy Sutton and Stephen Wickham.
+PRESENT: Councillors Phil Kirkby (Acting Chairman), Alan Foster, Mrs Angela Broom, David Boniface, Chris Ditton, Mrs Susan Newsam, Mrs Caroline Richards, Guy Sutton and Stephen Wickham.

 APOLOGIES FOR ABSENCE

 383/17 were accepted from Cllrs Antony Harris (overseas) and Barry Noakes (holiday).